7 Introduction to R and the Tidyverse

 rstudio

-And the RStudio window will open.
+The RStudio window should then open.

-7.2 Loading data into tibbles
+7.3 Loading data into tibbles

-7.2.1 Reading data with readr
+7.3.1 Reading tabular data with readr

-readr::read_csv() # .csv files -> see penguins.csv
+readr::read_csv() # .csv files (comma-separated) -> see penguins.csv

-readr::read_tsv() # .tsv files
+readr::read_tsv() # .tsv files (tab-separated)

-readr::read_delim() # tabular files with an arbitrary separator
+readr::read_delim() # tabular files with arbitrary separator

-readr::read_fwf() # fixed width files
+readr::read_fwf() # fixed width files (each column with a set number of tokens)

-7.2.2 How does the interface of read_csv work?
+7.3.2 How does the interface of read_csv work?

-To open a help file for a specific function run ?<function_name> (e.g. ?readr::read_csv) in the R console. readr::read_csv has many options to specify how to read a text file.
+We can learn more about any R function with the ? operator: To open a help file for a specific function run ?<function_name> (e.g. ?readr::read_csv) in the R console.

 read_csv(